azank1/azank1/README.md

 Novel approaches to agent orchestration

 **Systems Thinking**
-Loop LLM: Exploring recursive learning and feedback in language models
+Loop engineering and Exploring recursive learning and feedback in language models

-These projects live at the edge of understanding.
-They'll make sense... not yet.
+These projects live at the edge of research and innovation, not sure where this ends up but its worth it...

 ---